rust-lang/log/rfcs/0000-structured-logging.md

 ### Don't break anything

 Allow structured logging to be added in the current `0.4.x` series of `log`.
+This gives us the option of including structured logging in an `0.4.x` release, or bumping the minor crate version without introducing any actual breaking changes.

-### Leverage the ecosystem
+### Don't create a public dependency

-Rather than trying to define our own serialization trait and require libraries in the ecosystem implement it, we leverage `serde`.
-Any new types that emerge in the ecosystem don't have another fundamental trait they need to think about.
+Don't create a new serialization framework that causes `log` to become a public dependency of any library that wants their data types to be loggable.
+Logging is a truly cross-cutting concern, so if `log` was a public dependency it would probably be at least as pervasive as `serde` is now.

 ### Object safety